 Are truck accident lawsuits different than car accident lawsuits?

-Absolutely, as there is a lot more at stake when an 18-wheeler gets in an accident with someone else on the road so insurance companies and trucking companies will protect themselves at all costs.
+Absolutely, as there is a lot more at stake in an 18-wheeler accident with someone else on the road so insurance companies and trucking companies will protect themselves at all costs.
 This can make the settlement process take longer, require the need for a solid case, and dictate the way that things must be done to prove who the liability sits with.

 Can I get compensated for lost wages from a truck driving accident?

 If your injuries from an accident have prevented you from being able to work, you could be compensated for any lost wages.
 The wages that are eligible for compensations are the ones that are a direct result of the accident.
 For example, from the time of the accident until the point where you have fully recovered from the 18-wheeler accident.

 Can I sue for being hit by a semi-truck?